 When the reporter heads into the Civil Defense offices at the site, we get a glimpse of one of the CD CJ-5s.
 But after that there are no Jeeps around, as we see the preparations for testing the effects of a nuclear explosion on a mock-up of a small American town.

-Although the Willys fleet doesn't really show up in the documentary film, a Willys photographer got plenty of pictures showing the Jeeps on hand in Nevada.
+Although the Willys fleet doesn't really show up in the documentary film, it turns out a Willys photographer did get plenty of pictures showing the Jeeps on hand in Nevada.
 They appeared in this big spread in Willys News for June 1955, titled "If an A-bomb falls...."
 Thanks to Dave Eilers at eWillys.com for scanning the pages.

 The first photo is the "Operation Cue" sedan delivery, obviously being used for shooting the film.
 An ambulance, crash wagon and several other Jeeps are also in the pictures, including a Commando fire engine, which is another vehicle not seen in the "CD" photo at the top of this page.